platformsh/platformsh-docs/docs/src/bestpractices/environment-build.md

 ### Static file configuration

 A few applications, unfortunately, require configuration values to be specified in a static, non-executable file (such as a `.ini`, `.xml`, or `.yaml` file) and do not support reading from environment variables.
 These files cannot be populated at build time as environment-specific values are not available, but cannot be written to in deploy as the file system is read only.
-That is a design flaw in the application, and you should file a bug with the application or framework author.

-A possible workaround is to symlink the file to a writeable location, then use a deploy hook script to write files out to that file.
+This restriction is not the case for environment variables that have been explicitly set to be [visible at build time](/development/variables.md#environment-variables) (`--visible-build`), so it doesn't apply to variables you can set yourself.
+For other Platform.sh-provided variables (such as `PLATFORM_RELATIONSHIPS`), a possible workaround is to symlink the file to a writeable location, then use a deploy hook script to write files out to that file.
 The details of this process will vary by the application, but an outline of this process is shown below.

 First, create a non-web-accessible mount point in your `.platform.app.yaml` file: